-How to buy... headphones
+What headphones should I buy? | Stuff

 Thought that all a pair of headphones did was play your music?
 Think again.
 Besides also often having controls for your tunes and a mic for calls, there are lots of extra features appearing, most of which are at this point geared towards fitness.

-The Jabra Elite Sport headset, for example, monitors your heart rate via your ears and provides audio coaching while you train.
-But if you’re buying headphones for running, you might want to consider a pair that doesn’t block outside noise - dodging traffic tends to be significantly easier when you can actually hear it.
+Some sports headphones, for example, monitor your heart rate via your ears and provides audio coaching while you train.
+But if you’re buying headphones for running, you might want to consider a pair that doesn’t block outside noise – dodging traffic tends to be significantly easier when you can actually hear it.

 5) The game is afoot

-Buy a good pair of headphones for music and they’ll do a great job of your portable Netflixing, too, but if you want to level-up your gaming you’re best off with a dedicated headset that at the very least allows you to control the mix of game audio and multiplayer chatter.
+Buy a good pair of headphones for music and they’ll do a great job of your portable Netflixing, too, but if you want to level-up your gaming you’re best off with a dedicated gaming headset that at the very least allows you to control the mix of game audio and multiplayer chatter.

 Some options, such as the PlayStation Platinum Wireless Headset, go much further, adding surround sound and custom sound setups for specific games.
 Most gaming headsets can also be used with your phone, although many have the sort of garish design that you might want to think twice about wearing outside the house.